 - Preheat oven to 200C/390F.

-- Place fruit in a saucepan with the sugar, Cinnamon and lemon zest.
+- Chop the fruit and place it in a saucepan with the sugar, lemon zest and Cinnamon.

 - Simmer on low heat until the fruit is soft.